 Does Wilderness Ranch use them?
 What are our thoughts and practices?

 These are negative buzz words around meats these days, and rightfully so!
 The agriculture industry has changed so much in the last fifty years that we no longer eat the same quality of foods we did back then.
 Even much less only 100 years ago!
 With the advent of industrial agriculture, equipment getting much larger, automation and so on... now 1 farmer can look after hundreds, even thousands of animals!
 The days of the mixed spread of livestock are gone!
 In fact its not acceptable anymore to have differing species of animals mixed together!
-The main stream agriculture society has regulated this!
 Gone are the symbiotic relationships between species and the synergy that can create!

 In Canada, most of the cows that produce the beef we consume are located in western provinces like British Columbia, Alberta, Saskatchewan and Manitoba.
-In Ontario, we simply don't have enough cows to produce the number of calves required by farmers to fill their barns or feedlots.
-Thousands of calves each year are loaded on trucks and shipped to Ontario where there is lots of feed and farmers looking to feed these cattle to finished weight.
-Since these calves get trucked so far they are at a higher risk of getting sick.
-So, to protect their investment, many farmers will feed low-level antibiotics in the feed to keep them healthy.
-They will also give them antibiotics on arrival at the feed lot as preventative measures so they don't have an outbreak of disease that can be fatal for the animal and the farm business.
+In Ontario, we simply don't have enough cows to produce the number of calves required by the many farmers in Southern Ontario to fill their barns or feedlots.
+Thousands of calves each year are loaded on trucks and shipped to Ontario where there is lots of corn, grain and farmers looking to feed these cattle to finished weight.
+Since these calves get trucked so far, due to environment changes and stress, they are at a higher risk of getting sick.
+To protect their investment, many farmers will feed low-level antibiotics in the feed to keep them healthy.
+They will also give them antibiotics on arrival at the feed lot as preventative measures so they don't have an outbreak of disease that can be fatal for the animals and the farm business.

 Can you blame them?
 Not really, Their lively hood is invested in these calves and they can't afford to have them die!